 “If you’re developing something new, it’s got to be really new, otherwise it’s not worth developing,” Stanford said.
 “It will be too expensive and you won’t be able to recoup the cost.”

 Already sales of existing drugs are falling.
-Global antidepressant revenue will drop an estimated 24 percent to $8.54 billion by 2020 as bestsellers such as Pfizer Inc. (PFE)’s Effexor and Lilly’s Cymbalta face generic competition, according to Decision Resources.
+Global antidepressant revenue will drop an estimated 24 percent to $8.54 billion by 2020 as bestsellers such as Pfizer Inc. (PFE:US)’s Effexor and Lilly’s Cymbalta face generic competition, according to Decision Resources.
 Sales of Lilly’s Prozac alone topped $2.6 billion a year before it lost U.S. patent protection in 2001.

 Ketamine targets brain receptors activated by a transmitter called glutamate that’s important for synapses -- the electrical and chemical signaling neurons use to communicate.
 Their activation in the hippocampus and the cerebral cortex -- areas of the brain involved in memory, mood and cognition -- are thought to be especially important in treating depression.